daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-08-31-Acropora-pulchra-denovo-transcriptome.md

 ## Designing a workflow to create a de novo transcriptome for Acropora pulchra

 #### Goal:
-Use *Acropora pulchra* sequence samples from X to create a de novo transcriptome for *A. pulchra*.
+Use one *Acropora pulchra* [concentrated sequence sample]() from 11 colonies collected in Mo'orea, French Polynesia on January 15th 2022 from the north shore backreef site Mahana (17°29'13.9"S 149°53'14.7"W) part of a 12-month [Gametogenesis timeseries project]() and five sequence samples also collected from Mo'orea, French Polynesia part of the [E5 Rules of Life project]() to create a de novo transcriptome for *A. pulchra*.
 Literature review of current *Acropora* de novo transcriptomes and genomes completed already.

 **Important notes about de novo transcriptomes**